-Table 18-Logarithmic Growth
+Table 20-Logarithmic Growth

 The key to binary search is to keep track of three parts of the list: the left part, which contains values that are smaller than the value we are searching for; the right part, which contains values that are equal to or larger than the value we are searching for; and the middle part, which contains values that we haven't yet examined-the unknown section.
-(If there are duplicate values, we want to return the index of the leftmost one (as we did with linear search), which is why the "equal to" section belongs on the right.)
+If there are duplicate values, we will return the index of the leftmost one, which is why the "equal to" section belongs on the right.

 We'll use two variables to keep track of the boundaries: i will mark the index of the first unknown value, and j will mark the index of the last unknown value:

-At the beginning of the algorithm, the unknown section makes up the entire list, so we will set i to 0 and j to the length of the list minus one:
+At the beginning of the algorithm, the unknown section makes up the entire list, so we will set i to 0 and j to the length of the list minus one as shown in the figure on page 15.